Cray-HPE/docs-csm/operations/system_management_health/E1000_SMART_data_configuration.md

    ----------------------------------------------------------------------------------------
    ```

-1. Select the FQDN of the primary mgmt node to use as your RFSF API connection destination.
+1. Select the FQDN of the primary management node to use as your RFSF API connection destination.

-   The FQDN of the primary EAN `ip address` discovered above on the primary mgmt node is the FQDN that should be used to connected to the RFSF API.
+   The FQDN of the primary EAN IP address discovered above on the primary management node is the FQDN that should be used to connect to the RFSF API.

-    The primary EAN `ip address` discovered above on the secondary node should be used in the case of a failover on the mgmt nodes that causes the secondary node to become the primary.
+   The primary EAN IP address discovered above on the secondary node should be used in the case of a failover on the management nodes that causes the secondary node to become the primary.

-## Create admin user `(LDAP instance)` on ClusterStor E1000 primary mgmt node
+## Create `admin` user on ClusterStor E1000 primary management node

 NOTE: The below steps needs to be performed on the ClusterStor E1000 node.

-1. Add an admin user on primary management node discovered in the above section.
+1. Add an `admin` user on the primary management node discovered in the previous section.

    ```bash
    cscli admins add --username abcxyz --role full --password Abcxyz@123
    ```

-   NOTE: Password should have minimum length of 8 characters with minimum 1 lowercase alphabet, 1 uppercase alphabet, 1 alpha numeric and 1 special character.
+   NOTE: Password should have minimum length of eight characters with minimum one lowercase alphabet, one uppercase alphabet, one number and one special character.

-1. View the created admins user.
+1. View the created user.

    ```bash
    cscli admins list